nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

 CONFIG_GNSS_PRIORITY_ON_FIRST_FIX - Configuration for prioritizing GNSS over LTE during the search for first fix.
    Enabling this option makes it significantly easier for the GNSS module to find a position but will also affect performance for the rest of the application during the search for first fix.

-.. _CONFIG_ENV_SENSOR_USE_SIM:

-CONFIG_ENV_SENSOR_USE_SIM - Configuration to enable simulated sensor data The configuration when enabled, makes the sensor returns simulated data and not actual measurements.
-   This option is available for all sensors, including the accelerometer.

 .. _CONFIG_LWM2M_IPSO_APP_COLOUR_SENSOR_VERSION_1_0: